Skip to content

 FHA stands for the Federal Housing Administration, a government agency within the Department of Housing and Urban Development.
 One of the most common mortgage programs available is the FHA loan.
 For many, an FHA loan is a fantastic option to buy a home.
 For others, the benefits don’t quite outweigh the costs.
 The main benefit is the 3.5% required down payment when buying.
 Having no credit or a lower than 620 credit score may often require you to use this type of Financing.
 All in all, it is a very good loan for those starting out without much credit history and a smaller down payment.

 These loans are continually changing.
-As of today a buyer who qualifies could actually get a 5% down home purchase with no mortgage insurance.
+As of today a buyer who qualifies could need as little as 3% down on a home purchase.
 If your scores are above 620 you should start your search here.
 Usually, these are the most cost-effective loans.

 We have dedicated an entire web page to this and you can see the benefits by clicking here.